cloudmesh-community/sp19-516-121/scala.md

 thing to be difined is mutable while `val` indicates that the thing to be defined is immutable.

 In Java we have the concept of `intefaces` where an `interface` contains only the signature of some methods.
 `Traits` in Scala are similar to interfaces in Java.
+However unlike intefaces in Java, a trait can contain attributes and code.
 Like Java, in Scala a class can have only one supertype.
 In case you want to define a class with more than one supertype, you can use `trait`s.
 Traits can not be instantiated but classes and objects (an `object` in Scala, which is defined by the kwyword `object` is just a singleton class) can extend traits.